-- o beyond integration, no "community care", but active in society - o Inclusion is important as part of a good quality of life - personal meaning is important, so for people with an intellectual disability that attribute meaning to it. - significance of social networks - o building, expanding, maintaining social networks - o give all persons the opportunity to participate in the society to live. - o sufficient financial preconditions (small groups, individual accompaniment) - o consider whether de-institutionalization is better than institutionalization .
+- Beyond integration, no "community care", but active in society - Inclusion is important as part of a good quality of life - personal meaning is important, so for people with an intellectual disability that attribute meaning to it. - significance of social networks - Building, expanding, maintaining social networks - Give all persons the opportunity to participate in the society to live. - Sufficient financial preconditions (small groups, individual accompaniment) - Consider whether de-institutionalization is better than institutionalization

-8.4 Initiatives from society
+8.5 Initiatives from society